webian/pb_social/Documentation/Configuration/Index.rst

     You might need to grant special permissions and add users to your app etc.
     All the details should be documented on the pages above.
     If you encounter any difficulties, check the FAQ section or contat us at info@plusb.de
 3. Include the extension typoscript
-3. Navigate to an empty page and insert the "Socialfeed"-Plugin
+4. Navigate to an empty page and insert the "Socialfeed"-Plugin
-4. Open the flexform and navigate through the Provider-Tabs you want to activate.
+5. Open the flexform and navigate through the Provider-Tabs you want to activate.

    - find facebook id => http://findmyfacebookid.com
    - find instagram id => http://jelled.com/instagram/lookup-user-id
    - find google+ id => http://ansonalex.com/google-plus/how-do-i-find-my-google-plus-user-id-google/

-5. You can use multiple search values by making a comma separated string
+6. You can use multiple search values by making a comma separated string
+7. Add the Scheduler Task "Extbase CommandController Task" and choose "PbSocial PbSocial: updateFeedData" (Note: the frequency should be set to a relatively small value, because of the flexform property "Feed update interval" that is controlling the refresh rate, too)
+7.1. check that you have a backend user called "_cli_scheduler" 7.2. check that you have a cron-job, that calls "./typo3/cli_dispatch.phpsh scheduler" from your project's root directory
-6. clear all caches and enjoy the result.
+8. clear all caches and enjoy the result.
+(Feed-Caching by the CommandController is saved in the system-cache)
-7. If you get the following error in the PHP error log: "Error: SSL certificate problem: unable to get local issuer certificate".
+9. If you get the following error in the PHP error log: "Error: SSL certificate problem: unable to get local issuer certificate".
 This happens due to an outdated root certification authority file (cacert.pem).
 Check these links for further details:

    - https://curl.haxx.se/docs/sslcerts.html
    - https://curl.haxx.se/ca/cacert.pem